scipion-em/docs/_sources/docs/user/tutorials/modelBuilding/a062-deepEMhancerSharpening.rst.txt

-      -  *tight target*: This default model is a equidistant balanced solution that works properly for maps that show resolution areas between 3.8 and 6 Å(wide range of resolution values).
+      -  *tight target*: This default model is a equidistant balanced solution that works properly for maps that show resolution areas between 3.8 and 6 Å (wide range of resolution values).

-      -  | *highRes*: This model allows a deep sharpening and it is recommended for high resolution maps (lower than 4 Å).
+      -  *highRes*: This model allows a deep sharpening and it is recommended for high resolution maps (lower than 4 Å).
-         | (Note: In case your map shows a high heterogeneity with parts
-           of high resolution, as well as areas of low resolution, using *tight target* and *highRes* is recommendable, studying which areas are better sharpened by each model).
+         (``NOTE:`` In case your map shows a high heterogeneity with parts of high resolution, as well as areas of low resolution, using *tight target* and *highRes* is recommendable, studying which areas are better sharpened by each model).

       -  *wide target*: This is the most conservative model.
 It is recommended when you have areas in which signal and noise are